-Shit was getting pretty real.
-I wanted to ground the discussion by asking him what he thought contemporary artists should be trying to convey.
+I wasn’t finding any of this particularly alarming, and I more or less agreed but wanted to ground the discussion by asking him what he thought contemporary artists should be trying to convey.
 “Just truth.
 Joy and change.
-The joy in change.”
-I looked around his studio, and really did feel surrounded by the physical manifestation of our discussion.
+The joy of change.”
+I looked around his studio and really did feel surrounded by the physical manifestation of our discussion.
 “It’s like a nest.
 I’ve just tried to create a space that’s visually nurturing to my process.
 So that the transition from me as a living being to a vessel for creativity and projection is as smooth as possible.”
 I found it interesting that someone so involved in what it meant to be a human, mostly painted landscapes with no humans in them at all.
 Tomkins countered, “a huge part of the intention behind my landscape work is to paint the influence of human beings.
 In my works there’s some kind of human element – houses, ancient temples, smoke rising.”
-I looked around the studio and suddenly the paintings came alive in a way I had never noticed, his intention had become clear.
+I looked around the studio and suddenly the paintings came alive in a way I had never noticed.
 I was particularly drawn to the smoke rising from behind a hill: a simple image that captured the idea of mystery perfectly.
 Where was this smoke coming from?
 Were they friend or foe?
 Did they need help?
 Were they lost, or was it the viewer who had lost their way?
-I was transported into an elusive narrative and felt like I was starting to understand Tomkins’ work properly for the first time.